IN-CORE/pyincore/README.md

 - Download the latest [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/distribution/#download-section) installer.
 - Run the installer setup locally to avoid the need for administrator privileges.
 - Leave the default folder installation path.
 Do not add Anaconda to the PATH; however, you should register Anaconda as the default Python environment.
-Open up an Anaconda prompt from the Windows Start menu or Terminal, create Python environment (required for the `pyincore` example) and activate it
+Open up an Anaconda prompt from the Windows Start menu or Terminal, create Python environment (required for the `pyincore` example) and activate it:
     ```
     conda create -n pyincore python=3
     conda activate pyincore
     ```

 [**Python 3.5+**](https://www.python.org)

 - Anaconda/Miniconda will include Python (Anaconda also includes a collection of over 1,500+ open source packages), so installing Python first isn't needed.
 - It is common to have more than one Python version installed on your computer.
-Make sure you are running the correct, Anaconda/Miniconda version of Python.
+Make sure you are running the correct, Anaconda/Miniconda version of Python by running `python --version` and/or `import sys;sys.executable` in Python console.

 [**Jupyter notebook**](https://jupyter.org/)